borkshop/kni/README.md

   $ kni -J hello.json
   ```

-- Kni can also produce a diagnostique view of a story.
+- Kni can also produce a diagnostic view of a story.
 The first column is
   the thread label, then the instruction type, a description of the
   instruction, and an indicator for the next thread.
-In the absense of an
+In the absence of an
   indicator, the engine proceeds to the next instruction.
 A forward arrow
   indicates a jump and a backward arrow indicates a return to a calling thread,
-  a processsion to the next thread of a question or answer sequence, or an
+  a procession to the next thread of a question or answer sequence, or an
   exit.

   ```